MCamp859/hello-world/ITM-README.md

     ```

 2. Install Grafana in Kube using the script on the repository.
 Replace
-    the IP with the current system IP and use the proxy parameter if the
-    user is running behind proxy.
+    the IP with the current system IP and use the proxy parameter if you are running behind a proxy.

     ```bash
     cd intelligent_traffic_management/deploy_grafana